lehlohonolojairus/FluentEmailer/README.md

 ## V 1.1.1 Changes

-This change addresses an issue with setting the `Bcc` and `Cc` email addresses before this change.
-These were added onto the `To` email list.
+This change addresses an issue with setting the `Bcc` and `Cc` email addresses; these were added onto the `To` email list.

 This change also includes a change to the `.FromMailAddresses` method; since an email can only originate from one email address, this method should be named accordingly i.e in singular form not plural.